sematext/docs/docs/integration/apache.md

 title: Apache Web Server Monitoring Integration
 description: Apache monitoring integration sends workers, scoreboard, php fpm, and httpd server performance metrics and other inventory data from your OS and web server to Sematext in cloud SaaS / private on-premises infrastructure and application monitoring & log management service

-Sematext offers a simple, easy to install, Nginx monitoring agent with minimal CPU and memory overhead.
+Sematext offers a simple, easy to install, Apache monitoring agent with minimal CPU and memory overhead.

 ## Install Apache Monitoring Agent